 Listen to Your Cardiovascular System

 This means following your blood pressure and pulse very carefully.
+Women especially should pay attention to their midlife heart health.
 If you are inactive or have a family history of high blood pressure, you may be suffering from high blood pressure and not even know it.
 You must check your blood pressure often.
 If it is consistently elevated, you may need to be on medication or modify your diet and exercise program so you can avoid some of the many complications of high blood pressure, such as:

 - Heart failure